-The sales funnel model has four stages:
+The sales funnel model has 4 stages:

 Building an effective sales funnel can take a lot of hard work and practice.

-This is a very popular digital service product, especially among bloggers who are more experience-based.
+eBooks are a very popular digital service product, especially among bloggers who are more experience-based.

 With no paper or publisher needed, all the earnings become profit.

-Online courses are the perfect way to share your expertise while getting a return on your hard work.
+Creating an online course is the perfect way to share your expertise while getting a return on your hard work.

-Because, yes, starting an online course can be a lot of hard work.
+Because yes, starting an online course can be a lot of hard work.

 A webinar is a term used for a seminar held over the web.
 Much like online courses, webinars are a place to share your expertise.